 Nicole Eller, DVM, University of MN, 1995

 Field Shelter Veterinarian for ASPCA Field Investigations and Response

-What was your major in undergraduate college?
+Before starting your studies on becoming a forensic veterinarian, what was your major in undergraduate college?

 I was a little scattered.
 I started in music/theater at Sarah Lawrence College, received my BA in English and Anthropology from Macalester College, and then did my pre-vet at UW-Stevens Point.

 At what age did you first apply to vet school?